opendatasoft/ods-dataviz-sdk/packages/api-client/README.md

 ## Get started

-Here is a quick example to get you started :
+Here is a quick example to get you started:

 ```javascript
 import { ApiClient, fromCatalog } from '@opendatasoft/api-client';